alonitac/DevOpsBootcampUPES/slides/docker_networking.md

 You can create your own bridge network

-Let’s see it in action...
+Let's see it in action...

 [comment]: # (!!!)